mslafrenie/academic-kickstart/content/post/sixth_devlog.md

 I've been failing a lot lately and I'm trying not to get discouraged or to oversimplify the project.
 I keep telling myself this will be straightforward or I just have to find a guide and then it'll all come together.
 Unfortunately, it's not coming together at all.
 I have my coins and I have ideas and articles re: each coin, but I can't get any further.
 I've been struggling to figure out how to get a zoomify link to work on StoryMap and each time I think I've got it working it breaks.

 I think I've been spending too much time on the final product and not enough time on the actual content.
 In this next week I'm going to focus more on creating the content and locating research/articles that will support my project.
-I borrow a camera from my supervisor so I'm going to work on taking high resolution photos myself and see if working with higher quality images and new tile application will make everything work!
+I borrowed a camera from my supervisor so I'm going to work on taking high resolution photos myself and see if working with higher quality images and a new tile application will make everything work!

 Things I've tried so far: